Albert Wass: Citizenship and rehabilitation attempts

 In another trial, a person was charged because he put a statue in his own yard in Sovata.
 Finally he was released from the charge and the authorities were obligated to restore the statue to its original place.

 Albert Wass also has commemorative statues in several localities in Hungary, where he is considered by some on the Right to be a hero and a victim of the regime.

 The representatives of the ruling Fidesz party and the radical nationalist Jobbik party together voted in early 2011 that several public squares be named after him in Budapest.

+The works of Albert Wass is part of the Hungarian national curriculum (NAT) since 2012.
+And since 2020 the writer appears even more prominently in the compulsory curriculum, it includes the "Adjátok vissza a hegyeimet" novel.

+Statues

+Albert Wass has more than 60 public statues.

 Novels, publications

 In his 1939 work Farkasverem (Wolfpit), he described how the Trianon generation found their feet again: the unity of the presentation of social reality, the quest for meting out justice in history, together with ancient language, music, rhythm conquered the hearts of many readers in Hungary.
 In 1939, he was elected member of the Transylvanian Literary Society and the Kisfaludy Society.
 In 1940, he was awarded the Baumgarten Prize the second time.

 In 1942, he received the Klebelsberg Award and in the same year on a memorable tour in Hungary he represented Transylvanian literature together with three of his peers.
 He was even elected member of the Hungarian Academy of Sciences as appreciation for his knowledge in forestry.

 His writings were patriotic but did not exacerbate the tensions between the Romanian and Hungarian population during the recover of Northern Transylvania as a consequence of the Second Vienna Award.